 Some boots will have a season rating.
 The ratings range from 1 – 4.
-Basically if we assume all boots are suitable for dry summer conditions then the higher the rating the more adverse weather the boots can perform in.
+Basically, if we assume all boots are suitable for dry summer conditions then the higher the rating the more adverse weather the boots can perform in.

 If you will be traveling through a mountainous area then a 3 season boot will usually be sufficient.
 If you will be traveling through any form of ice or snow then a 4 season boot will be required.
-Some 4 season boots will be ‘crampon compatible’ meaning tough treks through snow with crampons will be possible.
+Some 4 season boots will be ‘crampon compatible’ meaning tough treks through the snow with crampons will be possible.

 Low Cut Hiking Boots

-Low cut hiking boots tend to be a great choice for an ‘all-rounder’ type of boot.
+Low-cut hiking boots tend to be a great choice for an ‘all-rounder’ type of boot.
 They provide good ankle support while still being lightweight and flexible.

 The boots you choose should have a strong tread pattern.
-The grooves should be deep and form mostly side to side patterns.
+The grooves should be deep and form mostly side-to-side patterns.
 This not only increases grip but it will allow the sole of the boot to bend in sync with your feet as you walk over rocks etc.

 Boots will provide various levels of ankle support.
 The 4 season boots will be pretty inflexible so will provide solid support.
-A desert patrol boot will be extremely flexible as they are designed for long term wear.
+A desert patrol boot will be extremely flexible as they are designed for long-term wear.
 Identify your terrain and select your boots accordingly.

 You must wear socks to ensure the health of your feet.
 Socks act as a permeable layer on your feet which helps evaporate moisture.
-Not only that but they help cushion your feet against the impact felt when walking over a hard terrain.
+Not only that but they help cushion your feet against the impact felt when walking over hard terrain.

 Hiking socks come in a variety of materials.
-Cotton provides the most comfort but it will absorb moisture and dry slowly.
+Cotton provides the most comfortable but it will absorb moisture and dry slowly.
 It lacks the vital insulation your feet need if they are wet.
 100% cotton socks are not recommended but a blend could be a suitable compromise.

 Some hiking socks will be made from wool.
 It provides great insulation and helps keep your feet dry.